kroxylicious/kroxylicious/RELEASING.md

    setting the `next-state` to `release` to publish the artefact and publish the release notes.
 1. Merge release PR (use Rebase and Merge strategy).
 1. Let [Kroxylicious Team Developers](https://kroxylicious.slack.com/archives/C04V1K6EAKZ) know the release is finished.
+1. [Publish](https://github.com/kroxylicious/kroxylicious.github.io/blob/main/docs/README.md) the documentation for the release
+1. Merge the blog post PR
+1. Post to social media about the release.

 If anything goes wrong, follow the steps in the next section.